 This document contains forward-looking statements that are based upon current expectations within the meaning of the Private Securities Reform Act of 1995.
 It is our intent that such statements be protected by the safe harbor created thereby.
 Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
-Examples of such forward-looking statements include, but are not limited to, statements about or relating to: the initiation, progress, timing, scope and anticipated date of completion of preclinical research, clinical trials and development for our drug candidates and potential drug candidates by ourselves or our partners, including the dates of initiation and completion of patient enrollment, and numbers of patients enrolled and sites utilized for clinical trials; the potential benefits of our drug candidates and potential drug candidates; the utility of our biological focus and the broad clinical trials program for our drug candidates for the treatment of cancer; exercise of our options to co-fund the development of one or both of ispinesib (formerly designated SB-715992) and SB-743921; our plans or ability to commercialize drugs, with or without a partner; increasing losses, costs, expenses and expenditures; the sufficiency of existing resources to fund our operations for at least the next 20 months; the scope and size of research and development efforts; potential competitors; anticipated operating losses, capital requirements and our needs for additional financing; future payments under lease obligations and equipment financing lines; expected future sources of revenue and capital; our plans to obtain limited product liability insurance; our plans for strategic alliances; funding by our partners under strategic alliances; and increasing the number of our employees and recruiting additional key personnel.
+Examples of such forward-looking statements include, but are not limited to, statements about or relating to: the initiation, progress, timing, scope and anticipated date of completion of preclinical research, clinical trials and development for our drug candidates and potential drug candidates by ourselves, our partners or the National Cancer Institute, or NCI, including the expected dates of initiation of clinical trials for various indications and combination therapies, the anticipated dates of data becoming available from various clinical trials, and completion of patient enrollment, and numbers of patients to be enrolled and sites to be utilized for clinical trials; the potential benefits of our drug candidates and potential drug candidates; the utility of our biological focus and the broad clinical trials program for our drug candidates for the treatment of cancer; exercise of our options to co-fund the development of one or both of ispinesib (formerly designated SB-715992) and SB-743921; our plans or ability to commercialize drugs, with or without a partner; increasing losses, costs, expenses and expenditures; the sufficiency of existing resources to fund our operations for at least the next 20 months; the scope and size of research and development efforts; potential competitors; anticipated outer operating losses, capital requirements and our needs for additional financing; fuure payments under lease obligations and equipment financing lines; expected future sources of revenue and capital; our plans to obtain limited product liability insurance; our plans for strategic allia

-Such forward-looking statements involve risks and uncertainties, including, but not limited to, those risks and uncertainties relating to difficulties or delays in development, testing, obtaining regulatory approval for, and undertaking production and marketing of, our drug candidates; difficulties or delays in patient enrollment for our clinical trials; unexpected adverse side effects or inadequate therapeutic efficacy of our drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials or preclinical studies are not indicative of future results of clinical trials); activities and decisions of, and market conditions affecting, current and future strategic partners; our ability to obtain additional financing if necessary; changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target; the uncertainty of protection for our intellectual property or trade secrets, through patents or otherwise; and potential infringement of the intellectual property rights or trade secrets of third parties.
+Such forward-looking statements involve risks and uncertainties, including, but not limited to, those risks and uncertainties relating to difficulties or delays in development, testing, obtaining regulatory approval for, and undertaking production and marketing of, our drug candidates, including decisions by GlaxoSmithKline, or GSK, or the NCI, to postpone or discontinue development efforts for one or more compounds or indications; difficulties or delays in patient enrollment for our clinical trials; unexpected adverse side effects or inadequate therapeutic efficacy of our drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials or preclinical studies are not indicative of future results of clinical trials); activities and decisions of, and market conditions affecting, current and future strategic partners; our ability to obtain additional financing if necessary; changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target; the uncertainty of protection for our intellectual property or trade secrets, through patents or otherwise; and potential infringement of the intellectual property rights or trade secrets of third parties.
 In addition such statements are subject to the risks and uncertainties discussed in the "Risk Factors" section and elsewhere in this document.